Shyrou/humane.house/content/_index.md

 1. **Flexibility:** Allow a tenant to withdraw from a rent agreement with no penalties involved.
 Like you are able to unsubcribe your Netflix subscription, you should be able to do the same with your rent agreement.
 A cooldown timespan can be agreed between the landlord and the tenant.

 2. **Ensurance:** Landlords want to make sure their rent costs are paid effectively every month.
-Tenants want to be sure are not evicted with a 24h notice.
+Tenants want to be sure they are not evicted with a 24h notice.
 It's time to provide a balance on both sides which make sure both rights are ensured.
-Legal Frameworks currently in place have mostly those covered.
+Legal Frameworks currently in place have those mostly covered.
 We just need to follow them.

-3. **No Fees:** If a Landlord does not want to "play active on the renting market", it is allowed to have a third-party entity taken care for their job.
-Costs although MUST be on the landlord side.
-Tenant MUST NOT be demanded to cover those fees.
+3. **No Fees:** If a Landlord does not want to "play active on the renting market", it is allowed to have a third-party entity taking care of it for them.
+Any related costs though, MUST be on the landlord side.
+Tenants MUST NOT be demanded to cover those fees.

 ---